 The Graduate College sets several deadlines during the academic year that dictate in what semester and year the Ph.D. degree will be officially conferred.
 Students may deposit their thesis in advance of any one of these deadlines.
-See calendars.illinois.edu/list/524 for the dates of these deadlines for the current academic year.
+See the Graduate College Calendar for the dates of these deadlines for the current academic year.

 The Graduate College requires registration in CHEM 599 in the semester in which the student takes the final examination for the doctoral degree.
 There is, however, a period after the end of each semester during which the final exam may be taken without the need to register for the next semester.
-See calendars.illinois.edu/list/524 for specific deadlines.
+See the Graduate College Calendar for specific deadlines.